 Sephiroth calls down strange black clouds to plague the world.
-Presumably, these clouds are somehow made out of the stigma, though it doesn’t seem to have any direct connection to the children.
-While this is happening, we cut to Marlene, who sees a vision of Aerith, though this doesn’t lead to any immediate effects.
+Based on what he’s saying, these clouds are somehow made out of the stigma, though it doesn’t seem to have any direct connection to the victims of the stigma.
+Speaking of the victims, we cut to Marlene, who sees a vision of Aerith, though this doesn’t lead to any immediate effects.

 We then watch Cloud and Sephiroth battle.
 Hey, want to play a fun game?
 I’m going to sit here and not say a word about the action, and include only plot summation.
 Let’s see what’s truly relevant in this big finale, shall we?

 Five minutes later, Cloud wins.
 Yup, that’s it, it was a sugar finale, all spectacle with no purpose but spectacle.
 Sephiroth’s entire presence in the film, after the line about him directing the Stigma from the Lifestream and from there up until his defeat, is completely irrelevant except as a cheap, spectacle-ridden benchmark for Cloud’s growth.
 Sephiroth’s last words are “I will never be a memory,” but since he plays no role in Dirge of Cerberus, I think we’ll have to disagree with him.

 Sephiroth reverts back to Kadaj, but Kadaj is too weak to continue the fight, and collapses.
 As Kadaj starts dying, he hears Aerith’s voice and it begins to rain.
 Mistaking Aerith’s voice for his “Mother,” Kadaj dies and dissolves into the Lifestream.
 Meanwhile, the rain cures the Geostigma in most of the children, and we discover that Reno and Rude are still alive as Rufus is cured as well.
 On the Shera, Tifa thanks Aerith.